awu0/wema-journal/ProgressAndGoals.md

 - Created endpoints (manuscript, text, users) for our API.
 - User management backend is done (Create, Read, Update, Delete)
 - Hosted webserver on PythonAnywhere (https://wl2612.pythonanywhere.com)
+- Hosted MongoDB database on the Cloud using MongoDB Atlas

 # Goals and requirements
 Set out your goals for this semester.
 Please detail what the requirement is that each goals will meet, and how you expect to meet it.